Coal vessels await clearance to leave as Indonesia mulls ease of export ban

-JAKARTA : Indonesian authorities have yet to issue papers to allow 14 coal vessels to depart, a senior official said on Wednesday, as the government prepared to assess whether to further ease an export ban in the world's biggest shipper of thermal coal.
+JAKARTA: Indonesian authorities have yet to issue papers to allow 14 coal vessels to depart, a senior official said on Wednesday (Jan 12), as the government prepared to assess whether to further ease an export ban in the world's biggest shipper of thermal coal.

 The ban has concerned major coal importers, like Japan, South Korea and the Philippines, which fear economic disruption at home.